Celebs, fashion, 24k chicken wings kick of Miami's Art Basel

 Basel’s annual prestigious December art fair draws collectors, socialites and celebrities from around the world.
 But fashion has also played a prominent role in recent years with Christian Dior hosting its first ever U.S. show in 2019 as a sort of unofficial kick-off to Miami’s art week.

 Louis Vuitton did the same on Tuesday night, with its first ever U.S. fashion show.
-But the sudden death of its 41-year-old legendary designer Virgil Abloh turned the show into a somber yet whimsical celebration of life attended by Kim Kardashian West and her daughter North, Ye, the rapper formerly known as Kanye West, model Bella Hadid, Joe Jonas, Maluma and Pharrell.
+But the sudden death of its 41-year-old legendary designer Virgil Abloh turned the show into a somber yet whimsical celebration of life attended by Rihanna, Kim Kardashian West and her daughter North, Ye, the rapper formerly known as Kanye West, model Bella Hadid, Joe Jonas, Maluma and Pharrell.
 Kid Cudi and Erykah Badu performed at an after-party.
+Ivanka Trump and hubby Jared Kushner were also in the crowd.

 And Chanel collaborated with artist Es Devlin for a monumental sculptural installation to celebrate its iconic fragrance.
 The fashion house is taking over Jungle Plaza to create a multi-sensory experience using hundreds of plants and trees.
 The installation is open to the public, but several big name celebs are expected to attend Friday’s VIP dinner with a top-secret performance.